vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

 We should also consider if we want to change how we handle codecs, since it is likely that WASM module use cases will include wanting to add codec support to already existing sources.

+**Temporary Conclusion:** We will adopt hostcalls for the time being to allow for a minimal POC.
+We would like to investigate these choices later, and we will make a decision before stabilizing WASM modules.

 ### Consider Packaging Approach